Rolls OHV Area

 Plan a day trip or even an entire weekend trip if you want to get out and ride at a great location just east of Phoenix.
 Rolls OHV Area offers miles of great trails with different ratings that suit everyone.
 From desert scenery to the beautiful coves of Saguaro Lake, you won’t get bored here.
 Easily extend your stay by exploring more trails in the region or heading further northeast along Four Peaks Trail.

-There aren’t many restrictions in place at Rolls OHV Area.
+Subject to closure on High Pollution days: There aren’t many restrictions in place at Rolls OHV Area.
 According to the Arizona Game & Fish Department, no permits are needed at this time.
 The only restriction is that this area is subject to closure on days when a High Pollution Advisory is issued for PM10.
 Click here to check on air quality advisories before your trip.
 Stay on existing routes and obey all posted signs.
 This area can get busy on the weekends and holidays so use caution and look out for other off-roaders.

-How to get there: There are two ways to get to Rolls OHV Area.
+There are two ways to get to Rolls OHV Area.
 The first is the Pobrecito Staging Area, located in the southern portion of the OHV area.
 To access this staging area, from the I-10/51/Loop 202 interchange, head east on Loop 202 for 12.1 miles.
 Take exit 13 (Country Club Dr.) and proceed onto Arizona 87.
 Follow this for 21.7 miles until you come to the Bush Highway, then turn right.
 Follow the Bush Highway for 2.4 miles until you come to a boat trailer parking lot, then proceed to the dirt area.
 If you want to access the main staging area, located in the north of the OHV area, follow the same directions but follow AZ-87 for an additional 5 miles to Four Peaks Rd.
 Turn right and then follow the road to a large staging area about a mile down the road.